 - Choose Start from Scratch.
 A window opens to create a new dashboard.
 Enter a name and click Add and Design.
 Finally, the Dashboard Designer page opens with a new blank dashboard.

-Now, let’s see how to prepare data using Bold BI to showcase these KPIs.
+Now, let’s see how to combine data from multiple data sources using Bold BI to showcase these KPIs.

 Connecting to Google Analytics and Salesforce